NTSB: Uber Self-Driving Car Disabled Emergency Brakes Before Fatal Crash

 “The self-driving system software classified the pedestrian as an unknown object, as a vehicle, and then as a bicycle with varying expectations of future travel path,” the preliminary report stated in the article.

-In the article, Uber said the automatic braking function was disabled in order to reduce possible “erratic behavior.”
+Uber said the automatic braking function was disabled in order to reduce possible “erratic behavior.”

-While the car did eventually recognize the need to brake, it did not have a way to notify the human safety operator, striking Herzberg at an estimated 39 m.p.h., according to the article.
+While the car did eventually recognize the need to brake, it did not have a way to notify the human safety operator, striking Herzberg at an estimated 39 mph.

 The article said the operator told police that she was monitoring the vehicle’s self-driving systems and video showed she was looking down moments before the accident, and by the time she reacted, it was too late to avoid hitting Herzberg.